 Intern, Study Abroad, Serve

-Earn credit toward your degree while getting real world experience—participate in internships that build on your education, study abroad, and help others in need.
+Earn credit toward your degree while getting real-world experience—participate in internships that build on your education, study abroad, and help others in need.

-Getting Her Dream Job
+Land Your Dream Job

 Before graduating, Kyla Hall had already landed her dream job at REI.
 As a Supply Chain Sustainability Analyst, she regularly travels internationally and helps REI meet sustainability and fair labor standards.
 She was able to quickly jump into her position at REI, and attributes the smooth transition to her experience at Western.
 As a student, Kyla participated in five internships relevant to her majors in Business and Sustainability, and Manufacturing and Supply Chain Management.

 Prepare for Graduate Studies